ALP

 Versioning

 The alp.v field in every envelope carries the integer protocol version the sender speaks.
-Version bumps are intentional and documented in the changelog section below.
-Receivers MUST reject messages with an unknown version with error -32006.
+Receivers MUST silently drop messages with an unknown version — same posture as bad signature, replay, or stale timestamp (see Envelope).
+No JSON-RPC error reaches the wire; this denies the sender any oracle.

 Implementation notes